suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 | Create | Y         |
 | Find   | N         |

-Using the `os.ext.nodes.Compute` type will result in an `OS::Nova::Server` being created in the target Openstack environment.
+Using the `tosca.nodes.Compute` or `os.ext.nodes.Compute` type will result in an `OS::Nova::Server` being created in the target Openstack environment.

 ## Create